EB-5 Frequently Asked Questions - EB5Investors.com

 How much time must I spend in the U.S. each year to keep my permanent residency?

 The physical presence requirements on green card holders depend on many factors.
 Generally, a permanent resident should not be absent from the United States for more than six months per year.
-Otherwise, his or her status might be deemed abandoned.
-It is also advisable for an investor to keep genuine ties with the United States, including having a valid driver’s license, keeping a U.S. mailing address, etc. If an investor with a green card needs to be out of the U.S. for an extended period of time, it is of great importance that he or she applies for the necessary travel documents (re-entry permit) in advance to avoid any issues when trying to enter the country again as a permanent resident.
+Otherwise, their status might be deemed abandoned.
+It is also advisable for an investor to maintain genuine ties with the United States, including having a valid driver’s license and a U.S. mailing address.
+If an investor with a green card needs to be out of the U.S. for an extended period, they must apply for the necessary travel documents (re-entry permit) in advance to avoid any issues when trying to re-enter the country as a permanent resident.

 What is the difference between permanent residency and citizenship?

-An EB-5 investor becomes a permanent resident of the United States when the I-829 petition is approved by USCIS.
-Then he or she is eligible to travel, live, study and work freely in the U.S. Although permanent residents can enjoy many benefits as U.S. citizens, they do not hold U.S. passports.
-Their rights are also limited when it comes to voting, running for public offices, and applying for federal employment.
+An EB-5 investor becomes a permanent resident of the United States upon approval of the I-829 petition by USCIS.
+Then he or she is eligible to travel, live, study, and work freely in the U.S. Although permanent residents can enjoy many benefits as U.S. citizens, they do not hold U.S. passports.
+Their rights are also limited in terms of voting, running for public office, and applying for federal employment.
 EB-5 investors become eligible to apply for naturalization after obtaining and successfully keeping their green cards for five years.

 Am I entitled to keep my citizenship from my country of origin?

 The U.S. doesn’t require its citizens to renounce other citizenships when applying for citizenship.
-An EB-5 investor is eligible to apply for naturalization after obtaining and maintaining permanent residency for five years, without having to abandon the citizenship of his or her country of origin.
-However, some countries don’t allow dual citizenship for their citizens.
-Investors need to check the relevant regulations of their countries of origin before applying for citizenship of the U.S.
+An EB-5 investor is eligible to apply for naturalization after obtaining and maintaining permanent residency for five years, without having to relinquish the citizenship of their country of origin.
+However, some countries don’t allow their citizens to hold dual citizenship.
+Investors need to check the relevant regulations of their countries of origin before applying for U.S. citizenship.

-It is advisable that investors make the entire amount of investment, which is $900,000 for a project in a targeted employment area and $1.8 million for a non-TEA project, to the business of their selection and keep full documentation on the source of funds at the time of filing an I-526 application.
+Investors should make the entire investment amount, which is $800,000 for a project in a targeted employment area and $1,050,000 for a non-TEA project, payable to the selected business and maintain full documentation on the source of funds at the time of filing the I-526 application.
 Insufficient investment or incomplete documentation may cause RFEs or denials from USCIS, which could be detrimental to an investor’s case.

 What is meant by the requirement that the investors’ assets must be “lawfully gained”?

-The investors’ funds used for their EB-5 applications could come from a large variety of sources, including employment earnings and bonuses, sales of business assets, inheritance, gifts, stocks, home equity loans, loans from financial institutions secured by investors’ assets.
+The investors’ funds used for their EB-5 applications could come from a large variety of sources, including employment earnings and bonuses, sales of business assets, inheritance, gifts, stocks, home equity loans, and loans from financial institutions secured by investors’ assets.
 Funds from the above-mentioned sources could all be deemed “lawfully gained” as long as investors can provide adequate and convincing documentation.
-The demonstration of the legal source of funds is a challenging task and needs strategic planning.
+Demonstrating the legal source of funds is a challenging task that requires strategic planning.
 Investors should consult with their immigration attorneys to work out a suitable strategy.

 Can money gifted by a parent or other relative be used for an EB-5 investment?

-Gifted money from parents or other relatives could be authenticated for the purpose of EB-5.
+Gifted money from parents or other relatives could be authenticated for EB-5.
 Investors must provide a legal statement to declare the donor relationship.
 The donor will also need to provide clear documentation on the source of the gifted funds.

 Would my global income and assets be taxable in both my country of origin and in the United States?

 The United States requires its residents to report taxes on their global earnings.
-EB-5 investors usually become liable to U.S. taxes after receiving their conditional green cards, and thus will be taxed for incomes earned domestically and abroad.
-There are tax treaties between the U.S. and other countries that, if used appropriately, could help investors avoid dual taxation or reduce tax liabilities.
-It is important for EB-5 investors to consult with tax professionals and conduct effective pre-immigration tax planning.
+EB-5 investors typically become liable for U.S. taxes after receiving their conditional green cards, and thus will be taxed on incomes earned both domestically and abroad.
+There are tax treaties between the U.S. and other countries that, when utilized effectively, can help investors avoid double taxation or reduce their tax liabilities.
+EB-5 investors need to consult with tax professionals and engage in effective pre-immigration tax planning.

 When will my initial investment be returned to me?

-Regional centers usually have detailed terms and conditions on the timing and procedure of the return of investors’ EB-5 capital in the investment agreement or other documents.
-Investors need to review these documents with their EB-5 attorneys carefully to understand the exit strategies before any investment is made.
-Investors also need to understand that USCIS requires the EB-5 capital to be kept “at risk” during the conditional permanent residency, which means that investors cannot get their EB-5 money back during this period if they want to keep their immigration benefits.
+Regional centers typically include detailed terms and conditions regarding the timing and procedure for returning investors’ EB-5 capital in the investment agreement or other relevant documents.
+Investors should carefully review these documents with their EB-5 attorneys to understand the exit strategies before making any investment.
+Investors also need to understand that USCIS requires the EB-5 capital to be kept “at risk” during the conditional period of permanent residency, which means that investors cannot recover their EB-5 investment during this period if they wish to retain their immigration benefits.